Towards Overcoming the Undercutting Problem: System Evaluation

 We model the blockchain system as event-based, where the events are new block creations.
 Parameters and states of the system are updated upon creating a new block that we denote as $B_i$ for the remaining of this section.
 We assume that all miners have the same view of the network and the same latency in propagating the blocks and transactions.
 So miners working on the same chain have the same mempool.

-\paragraph{Initial setup} We begin the simulation by first setting the system's time to the earliest timestamp ($t_0$) of the collected transaction.
-Next, we create the empty genesis block $B_0$ and create the chain $C_0$ by appending $B_0$ to it.
-Then, we insert the tuple ($C_0$, $t_0$) to an empty list \texttt{chainsTime}.
+\paragraph{Initial setup} We initialize the system's time to the earliest timestamp ($t_0$) of the collected transaction.
+Then we create the empty genesis block $B_0$ and create the chain $C_0$ by appending $B_0$ to it.
+Next, we insert the tuple ($C_0$, $t_0$) to an empty list \texttt{chainsTime}.
 The tuples inside this list indicate when the next block for each of the chains will be generated.
-Algo.~\ref{alg:simulation} provides an overview of the simulation after the initial setup.
+Alg. \ref{alg:simulation} provides an overview of the simulation after the initial setup.
 The simulation takes the transactions (\texttt{txSet}), miners (\texttt{minerSet}) and the tuple list (\texttt{chainsTime}) as inputs.
 We consider these inputs as global for all functions in the simulation.
 Each iteration of the while loop indicates a new event.

-\paragraph{Block creation (line 2-4 in Algo. \ref{alg:simulation})} In the first step of each iteration, the chain to be extended, \texttt{extChain}, is selected using the \texttt{nextChainToExtend} function.
+\paragraph{Block creation (line 2-4 in Alg. \ref{alg:simulation})} In the first step of each iteration, the chain to be extended, \texttt{extChain}, is selected using the \texttt{nextChainToExtend} function.
 It sorts all the tuples in \texttt{chainsTime} and picks the chain with the smallest next block creation time.
-Next, the algorithm selects the new block's miner using the \texttt{selectNextBlockMiner} function.
+Next, the algorithm selects the new block's miner using the function \texttt{selectNextBlockMiner}.
 This function randomly selects miner \texttt{m}, from all the miners that are working on \texttt{extChain}, weighted by their mining power.
 Finally, the selected miner \texttt{m} publishes the next block using the transactions in its mempool.

-\paragraph{Chain updates (line 5 in Algo. \ref{alg:simulation})} After the creation of the new block $B_i$, all the chains in the system are updated via the procedure depicted in Algo.~\ref{alg:chain_miner_update}.
+\paragraph{Chain updates (line 5 in Alg. \ref{alg:simulation})} After the creation of the new block $B_i$, all the chains in the system are updated via the procedure depicted in Alg. \ref{alg:chain_miner_update}.
 In the first step, block $B_i$ is appended to the current extending chain \texttt{extChain}.
 Next, all other chains are checked against the \texttt{extChain} to see if they are in a non-winning situation (\texttt{extChain} has at least $D$ blocks from the forking point).
 If a chain is non-winning, it will be removed from the system, and \texttt{chainsTime} will be updated.
 Finally, the \texttt{chainsTime} list is updated with the new time for the next block on \texttt{extChain}.

 \paragraph{Miner updates (line 6 in Algo. \ref{alg:simulation})} Following the chain updates, miners update their working chains.
 Each miner based on its type (undercutter, honest, rational) decides whether to change its working chain (shown in \texttt{updateMiners} function in Algo.~\ref{alg:chain_miner_update}).